tsinyee/my-flask-app/README.md

 Prerequisites:

 Ensure you have Python 3.9 (or the appropriate Python version for your project) installed on your local machine.
-Create and activate a virtual environment (optional but recommended for isolating dependencies).
+<br>Create and activate a virtual environment (optional but recommended for isolating dependencies).
-Install the required dependencies.
-You can do this by running the following command in your project directory:
+<br><br>Install the required dependencies.<br>You can do this by running the following command in your project directory:

 `pip install -r requirements.txt`